Downloading & Installing

-EndNote is a program for managing bibliographic citations.
+EndNote is a program that can help you manage citations for your research projects.
 It can automate much of the work of organizing and formatting citations and bibliographies in your writing.
-EndNote can connect to online sources such as GIL and article databases, output results in over 1,000 different bibliographic styles, and more.
+EndNote can connect to online sources such as GIL and article databases, output results in over 1,000 different bibliographic styles.

 Don't get discouraged if it takes a little while to get comfortable using EndNote.
 With a little practice it isn't difficult, and there are many resources available for help and information.